sherwin-14-neenopal/Central-Repo/docs/procore.md

    This guide provides step-by-step instructions for setting up and using the Procore API to access construction management data and manage projects programmatically.

 ### 📡 Prerequisites
-   Before you can use the SurveyMonkey API, ensure you have the following:
+   Before you can use the Procore API, ensure you have the following:

-   1. **SurveyMonkey Account**: You need to create a SurveyMonkey account if you don't already have one.
-Visit [SurveyMonkey](https://www.surveymonkey.com/) to sign up.
+   1. **Procore Account**: You need to create a Procore developer account if you don't already have one.
+Visit [Procore](https://developers.procore.com/) to sign up.

    2. **Survey with Responses**: Create at least one survey that includes responses.
 This survey will be used to test the API functionality.
 For creating surveys refer to this [link](https://www.youtube.com/watch?v=l-Vfhevy7g0).

-> **Note**: If you are given access to an existing account then you can skip the above steps and move to the next section.
+> **Note**: If you are given access to an existing account then you can skip the above step and move to the next section.

 ### 🔑 Generating an Access Token

-   To interact with the SurveyMonkey API, you need to generate an access token.
+   To interact with the Procore API, you need to generate an access token.
 Follow these steps:

-   1. **Log In to the SurveyMonkey Developer Portal**: Go to the [SurveyMonkey Developer Portal](https://developer.surveymonkey.com/) and log in with your existing SurveyMonkey account credentials.
+   1. **Log In to the Procore Developer Portal**: Go to the [Procore Developer Portal](https://developer.surveymonkey.com/) and log in with your existing Procore account credentials.

    2. **Create a New App**:
       - Click on the option to create a new app.
 You can choose to create either a **Public** or **Private** app based on your use case.